-The Transcoder in Wowza Streaming Engine supports Intel Quick Sync and NVIDIA CUDA hardware acceleration.
+The Transcoder in Wowza Streaming Engine supports Intel Quick Sync hardware acceleration.
 On Windows, this acceleration relies on interaction with the hardware graphics drivers.
 In the Windows Vista and Windows Server 2008, Microsoft began isolating system services in a non-interactive environment called "Session 0 Isolation."
 Applications running in Session 0 Isolation don't have access to hardware drivers.
 This means that when Wowza Streaming Engine runs as a system service, it can't use hardware acceleration for transcoding.

 You can try to work around this issue by creating a setup where Wowza Streaming Engine is started when a server is rebooted and the server runs in an environment with full access to the graphics hardware.
 The general steps involved are: